 After a community-wide kick-off lunch on September 16, the first speaking event titled “Serving the Latinx Community: Language and Cultural Barriers” was held on October 7.
 PCOM alumna Sarah Wilson, DO ’04, was invited to campus to speak on her experience as a non-Hispanic physician working in a majority Hispanic community.

 Dr. Wilson, who currently serves as a primary care physician at Esperanza Health in North Philadelphia, identified obstacles to patient care such as a language barrier, and advised physicians to overcome such obstacles to better serve their patients.
 During her talk, Dr. Wilson also presented a series of possible office scenarios and invited the audience to interact and ask questions.

 Fellow PCOM alumnus, Julio Gomez, DO ’12, was also invited back to campus to speak during Hispanic Heritage Month.
-Dr. Gomez currently serves as chief resident in the Temple University Department of Physical Medicine and Rehabilitation, and shared his experience as both a Hispanic man in medical school and in the military.
+Dr. Gomez currently serves as chief resident in the Temple University Department of Physical Medicine and Rehabilitation and a Major in the United States Air Force.
+He shared his experience as both a Hispanic man in medical school and in the military.
 Dr. Gomez concluded his talk by opening the dialogue to questions from the audience.

 In reflecting on the month, Nathalie Torres (DO ’22), president of LMSA said, “This month is a great opportunity for students to gain insight into the careers of the various speakers.
 We are better able to understand the personal and professional obstacles they have overcome to get to where they are now.”